chainsaw-rendezvous/2018-draft-site/source/index.md

 ---

 {% raw %}
-<p>Throughout the Rendezvous there will be opportunities to interact with skilled artists, purchase finished pieces directly from the artist, and enjoy quick carve demonstrations.</p>
+<p>Throughout the Rendezvous there will be opportunities to interact with skilled artists, enjoy live music, and purchase finished pieces directly from the artist.</p>
+<p><span class="uk-text-bold uk-text-large">And back for 2019 &mdash; live carving!</span> That's right, each carver will start with an 8 foot log to chop away at and shape into a finished piece.
+If you like what you see, make the carver an offer to take it home with you.</p>
 <p>Carvers will be competing for awards in three categories: People's Choice, Social Media Choice, and Carver's Choice.</p>
 <p>We hope you will Rendezvous with us <span class="uk-text-bold uk-text-uppercase uk-text-large">April 25-28, 2019</span> in Ridgway!</p>
 {% endraw %}